gottacatchenall/ms_sampling_effort/manuscript.md

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

-The primary information to ge grained from @fig:properties is that properties vary in their response to number of false negatives in a sample---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy show decisively non-linear responses.
-We propose that simulating the effects of false negatives in data can serve as an additional tool for detecting structural properties of networks using generative null models [@Connor2017UsiNul].
+The primary information to be gained from @fig:properties is that properties vary in their response to number of false negatives in a sample---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy show decisively non-linear responses.
+We propose that simulating the effects of false negatives in data can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions

 In this section, we assess the effect of false negatives in data on our ability to make predictions about interactions.
-False negatives are in fact the practical reason for interaction prediction in the first place.
-However, if there are too many false negatives in a dataset, this could induce too much noise for a interaction prediction model to detect the signal of interaction due to the latent properties of each species derived from the empirical network.
+The prevalence of false-negatives in data methods have been proposed to counteract this bias [@Poisot2021ImpMam], However, if there are too many false negatives in a dataset, this could induce too much noise for a interaction prediction model to detect the signal of interaction due to the latent properties of each species derived from the empirical network.

 To test this, we use the same predictive model and dataset as in
 @Strydom2021RoaPre to predict a metaweb from various empirical slices of the